{"autoplay":"true","autoplay_speed":"8000","speed":"1000","arrows":"true","dots":"false","loop":"true","nav_slide_column":5,"rtl":"false"}

 ClientELS Architecture and Urban Design

-To better connect the Center with the rest of campus, the design team also designed a pedestrian quad to replace an existing small parking area.
-The quad, which will be implemented in a later phase, includes shade trees, communal tables and convenience power and will serve as the campus’ outdoor living room.
+To connect the Center with the rest of campus, the design team also designed a pedestrian quad to replace a small parking area.
+The quad, which will be implemented in a later phase, includes shade trees, communal tables, and convenience power and will serve as the campus’ outdoor living room.

 Related Projects